 Natural Family Planning

-We don’t offer natural family planning directly but do offer referral to instructors in the area.
+We do not offer natural family planning directly but do offer referral to instructors in the area.
 This method requires both partners to actively participate.

 Funding for tubal libations and vasectomy can be provided for through federal grants.
 Neither procedure is provided at the clinic.